Implementist/Artanis/README.md

 - There are various properties to config to run your bussiness.
 For details see [Configuration](https://github.com/Implementist/NISLJournalManager/tree/master#configuration)

 ### Step4: Build & Deploy
+**By default you have to set up 'Tomcat' in your server as the container of this system.**
 After finishing configuration, you need to:
-- Insert some groups and their members into the two tables in database `nisl_journal`.
+- Insert some groups and their members into the two tables in database `artanis`.
-- Build this project with maven and then deploy the `NISLJournalManager.war` file to the tomcat server.
+- Build this project with maven and then deploy the `Artanis.war` file to the tomcat server.

 ## Configuration
 The following steps of config is nessesary.